Skip to content

 MCP Server Configuration

-MCP (Model Context Protocol) servers extend Claude's capabilities by providing additional data sources and tools.
+MCP (Model Context Protocol) servers extend Claude's capabilities with external/third-party data sources and tools.

 HTTP MCP Server